 Ophir Pass Road is part of the Alpine Loop in the San Juan Mountains that spans about 8 miles.
 This route is easy enough for most beginners to handle without any problem but varied enough to offer spectacular views of the mountains.
 Ophir Pass Road is recommended for high-clearance 4x4 vehicles in particular.

-Located close to Grand Junction, the OHV trails at Bangs Canyon offer stunning views of high desert plateaus overlooking the Grand Valley.
+Located close to Grand Junction, the OHV trails at Bangs Canyon offer stunning views of high desert plateaus overlooking Grand Junction.
 This area is home to a wide range of ATV-width trails as well as rock crawling for more adventurous drivers on the Billings Canyon Jeep Trail.

 Grand Mesa National Forest